cbib/virhunter/README.md

 # VirHunter
 ![VirHunter logo](media/logo.png?raw=true "VirHunter logo")

-**VirHunter** is a deep learning method that uses Convolutional Neural Networks (CNNs) and a Random Forest Classifier to identify viruses in sequening datasets.
-More precisely, VirHunter classifies previously assembled contigs as viral, host and bacterial (contamination).
+**VirHunter** is a tool that uses deep learning to identify viruses in plant virome sequencing datasets.
+In particular, VirHunter classifies previously assembled contigs into virus, host and bacteria classes.

 ## Useful Info
 * Recently we uploaded VirHunter to [Galaxy Europe](https://usegalaxy.eu/root?tool_id=toolshed.g2.bx.psu.edu/repos/iuc/virhunter/virhunter/1.0.0+galaxy1).
 This means that now you can run VirHunter on your data without installation!
 * If you want to get rid of phage or fungi contamination please check out [Decontaminator](https://github.com/cbib/decontaminator).
 It goes well along with VirHunter!
 * Finally, [here](https://www.frontiersin.org/articles/10.3389/fbinf.2022.867111/full) is the original publication on VirHunter.
+Please cite it, when you use VirHunter.
-If you are looking for a more practical explanation check out this [presentation](media/virhunter_description.pdf).
+If you are looking for a more practical explanation of VirHunter check out this [presentation](media/virhunter_description.pdf).

 ## System Requirements
 VirHunter installation requires a Unix environment with [python 3.8](http://www.python.org/).